Skip to main content

 Texas Statute of Limitations

-Electrocution Injury accidents in Taylor frequently occur along major corridors including US-79, SH-95, SH-130 Toll, FM 973.
+Electrocution Injury cases in Taylor frequently arise along major corridors including US-79, SH-95, SH-130 Toll, FM 973.
 Taylor has a population of approximately 18,000 residents and has experienced rapid growth due to the Samsung semiconductor facility being built nearby

 • The Samsung mega-factory investment of over $17 billion has brought a surge of construction traffic, new residents, and commercial development to the Taylor area